 The rapid evolution of technology combined with the constant need for validated interventions in the fields of human health and development requires intimate collaborations between arts, science, and the humanities.
 The ultimate goal for this course is not the development of new technologies but the investigation of interventions that can reduce unnecessary physical and mental suffering (“ataraxia”).
-Guided by this philosophical principle rooted in Epicurean philosophy, the course will demonstrate how successful creation, curation, implementation and evaluation of a “compassionate technology” can provide an experience of high “eudaimonic” value for creators, patients, and health professionals.
-The theme for this first year of the summer school is the exploration of theory and interventions that can help with the evaluation and rehabilitation of the human sense of balance (equilibrioception) with a special emphasis on audiovisual methods, including virtual reality, but also analog means.
+Guided by this philosophical principle rooted in Epicurean philosophy, the course will demonstrate how successful creation, curation, implementation, and evaluation of a “transcendent technology” can provide an experience of high “eudaimonic” value for creators, patients, and health professionals.
+We will explore theories, methods, and applications in relation to the workshop/practicum theme.
+All disciplines are welcomed to participate.

-Lectures, games, film screenings, and interactive experiences introducing a lifespan perspective, compassionate care, experiential design, and narrative medicine.
+Lectures, discussions, museum visits, field trips, games, film screenings, and other experiences infused with a lifespan perspective, compassionate care, experiential design, and narrative medicine.